adameshel/draw_cmls_on_folium_map/README.md

 Visualize CML locations and raw-data on a map.
 The script reads a csv metadata file, and additional raw-data files (optional) and creates and html file.
 Generally, the metadata file must include the following column names:
-`'link id', 'rx site latitude', 'tx site latitude', 'rx site longitude', 'tx site longitude'`.
+`link id, rx site latitude, tx site latitude, rx site longitude, tx site longitude`.

 The names `carrier` and `hop_id` are optional and will be assigned with `'unknown carrier'` and `not provided` if they do not exist, respectively.